devrosx/M5StickC-BLENDER/README.md

 Experimental conection between M5StickC and Blender.
-With this you can use gyroscpe values and move/rotate object in Blender.
+With this you can use gyroscope or Angle sensor values and move/rotate object in Blender.
+Script should work with M5stack and M5stackFire devices (untested).

 ## How to use
+Choose sensor folder you want to use.
-# Flash M5StickC with UIFlow
+# Flash M5StickC with latest UIFlow
 # Configure mqqt server
-Use rshell to conect M5StickC serial port
+Use rshell to connect M5StickC serial port
-Configure WIFI and MQQT in main.py file...
+Configure WIFI and MQQT server in main.py file...
-Upload boot.py main.py
+Upload boot.py main.py with rshell command
 ```
 rshell -p (your serial port)
 cp boot.py /flash